New York Nursing Home Abuse Lawyer

 If the abuse victim is still living and mentally competent to do so, they can file a nursing home abuse lawsuit in New York.
 If not, their legal representative may file on their behalf.
 You must already have the appropriate designation to file.

 If a nursing home resident passes away as a result of abuse or neglect, their estate representative may file a wrongful death action.
-A lawyer can assist you with filing, which typically must happen within two years of the person’s passing.
+A lawyer can assist you with filing, which typically must be completed within two years of the person’s passing.

 Get Legal Help With a New York Nursing Home Abuse Attorney

 If you or someone you love is experiencing abuse in a nursing home, it’s important to take action as soon as possible.
 Reach out today to schedule a free, confidential consultation with an experienced elder abuse and neglect lawyer.
-We have availability in NYC and beyond, and there’s no fee unless we win.
+We have availability in New York City and beyond, and there’s no fee unless we win.

 Do You Need Help?